deivshon/dotfiles/README.md

 ### **VPN/country script**
 + [python-requests](https://archlinux.org/packages/extra/any/python-requests/)
 ## **Color packages**
 Color packages are a basic way to generalize the setup script for different color styles.
-They are JavaScript objects that (currently) contain four fields
+They are JavaScript objects that (currently) contain three fields
-+ mainColor
-+ secondaryColor
++ substitutions
 + wallpaperLink
 + wallpaperName

-... all quite self explanatory names.

-The values of the fields are then copied where appropriate in the configuration files, substituting their identifiers.
-The resulting configuration file is placed in a temporary folder and from there copied to the final destination.
+The respective values in the `substitutions` field are pasted where appropriate in the configuration files, substituting their identifiers.
+The resulting configuration files are then placed in a temporary folder (that one can choose to keep using the `-k` flag when launching the `setup.py` script) and from there copied to the final destination.